 Our children learned to connect with new people.

 Preschool children that wandered the neighbourhood were a surprise addition during a mid-day thunderstorm.
 I skootched everyone to the verandah of our brick and mortar home.
 At lunch, when I realized the rain would not stop, we went inside for chai and quick bread.
 I asked our house helper if their mothers would be worried.
-She giggled; they wouldn’t be worried, they assume the kids are safe; they would have an interesting story to share later.
+She giggled; they wouldn’t be worried, they assume the kids are safe, but they would have an interesting story to share later.

 Our kids have many stories to share too.